History of spaceflight: European Space Agency

 The European Space Agency has taken the lead in commercial uncrewed launches since the introduction of the Ariane 4 in 1988 but is in competition with NASA, Russia, Sea Launch (private), China, India, and others.
 The ESA-designed crewed shuttle Hermes and space station Columbus were under development in the late 1980s in Europe; however, these projects were canceled, and Europe did not become the third major "space power".

 The European Space Agency has launched various satellites, has utilized the crewed Spacelab module aboard US shuttles, and has sent probes to comets and Mars.
 It also participates in ISS with its own module and the uncrewed cargo spacecraft ATV.

 Currently, ESA has a program for the development of an independent multi-function crewed spacecraft CSTS scheduled for completion in 2018.
 Further goals include an ambitious plan called the Aurora Programme, which intends to send a human mission to Mars soon after 2030.
 A set of various landmark missions to reach this goal are currently under consideration.
 The ESA has a multi-lateral partnership and plans for spacecraft and further missions with foreign participation and co-funding.

-ESA is also developing Galileo program which seeks to give independence to the EU from the American GPS.
+ESA is also developing the Galileo program which seeks to give independence to the EU from the American GPS.

 China

-Since 1956 the Chinese have had a space program which was aided early on from 1957-1960 by the Soviets.
+Since 1956 the Chinese have had a space program which was aided early on from 1957 to 1960 by the Soviets.
 "Dong Fang Hong I" was launched on 24 April 1970 and was the first satellite to be launched by the Chinese.
-With increased economy and technology strength in the following decades, especially since the early 21st century, China has made significant achievements in many aspects of space activities.
+With increased economic and technological strength in the following decades, especially since the early 21st century, China has made significant achievements in many aspects of space activities.
 It has developed a sizable family of Long March rockets, including Long March 5, the launch vehicle with the highest payload capacity in Asia since 2016.
 China launched more than 140 spaceflights between 2015 and 2020.
 China is operating multiple satellite systems, including communication, Earth imaging, weather forecast, ocean monitoring.
 BeiDou Navigation Satellite System, the satellite navigation system developed, launched, and operated by China, is one of the four core system providers of the International Committee on Global Navigation Satellite Systems.

 The US Pentagon released a report in 2006, detailing concerns about China's growing presence in space, including its capability for military action.
 In 2007 China tested a ballistic missile designed to destroy satellites in orbit, which was followed by a US demonstration of a similar capability in 2008.